 In the Common concepts section of this website, you will find information about concept referenced in the SDK documentation which are common for all SDK languages.
 This includes, but are not limited to, things like the different coordinate systems used as well as how time stamps are defined.

 To install the Pro SDK from PyPI, you will use the pip command line tool.
-If you have Python 2 with the version 2.7.9 or above installed from python.org, you will already have pip and setuptools, but will need to upgrade to the latest version of pip.
+If you have Python installed from python.org, you will most likely already have pip and setuptools installed, but might need to upgrade to the latest version of pip.
 To do this, type the following on the command line and press Enter:

 On Linux or OS X: